 Follow the route of the old main Cape Cod railroad behind the main streets and back roads of 5 Cape towns.
 The 20-mile trail begins on Route 134 in Dennis, winds through Harwich and Brewster (with a side trip to Nickerson State Park), continues through the seaside village of Orleans and offers a satisfying finish in Eastham.
 From there, the Cape Cod National Seashore trails are a definite “must.”
 Along the way, you will experience the true beauty and glory of Cape Cod…beaches, bogs, kettle ponds, forests, ocean vistas and peaks of the people and places you’ll want to visit again and again.
 A variety of parking areas afford parking at different starting points so you can tailor the length of your tour

 Open to the public-free of charge for daytime use, 1900 acres, five ponds open for fishing-ages 14+ must have a license to fish.
 The Cape Cod Rail-trail bike path cuts through the park.
 Great place for picnicking.
 Rent pedal boats, kayaks, aqua bikes, sea cycles, sailboats and sailboards.

 Indian Lands Conservation Area

 Wooded walk following the banks of the upper Bass River.
 Round-trip: 2 miles.
-Access from the northern end of Town Hall parking lot, Main St.
+Parking is located at the far right end of the lot, next to cemetary

 East Dennis, MA